Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - There is a Boa-Boa in the dark room that is replaced with a Sol in the final.
-(Though the Boa-Boa are still in Knuckles' version of the stage in the final, which can be accessed with glitches hinting he uses an older object layout.)
+Interestingly, the Boa-Boa is still here in Knuckles' version of the stage in the final, though glitches are required to access the room.

 - There are no arrows at the end of the dark room.